 Be unable to get a loan from other sources

 Plan on living in the home as your primary residence

 In addition to the borrower’s qualifications, the home itself must also qualify.
 It must:

 These loans have fixed interest rates based on current market rates.
 However, since the rates are modified by payment assistance, your rate could be as low as 1%.
 Additionally, most loans are for 33 years instead of the traditional 30.
 For those with very low income, this can be stretched to 38 years.
-Finally, you will not need a down payment unless your assets are higher than the predetermined limits.
+Finally, 0% down is required unless your assets are higher than the predetermined limits.
 If they are, you may be required to use some of your assets as a down payment.